Multiplicity-free Skew Schur functions with full interval support: Introduction and statement of results

-The motivation to study this problem comes naturally when one writes the expansion (\ref{motiv}), and, in particular, when one imposes in this expansion all the coefficients to be equal to 1.
+The motivation to study full interval multiplicity--free skew shapes $A$ in \eqref{free}, comes naturally when one writes the expansion (\ref{motiv}), and, in particular, when one imposes in this expansion all the coefficients to be equal to 1.
 The dominance order ``$\preceq$'' on partitions has been used before in the study of Schur functions to prove that the monomial $x^\mu=x_1^{\mu_1} x_2^{\mu_2}\dots$ occurs in $s_\lambda$ if and only if $\mu\preceq \lambda$, see~\cite{lam,LV}, and to deduce necessary conditions on the support of a skew Schur function $s_A$, namely, that the LR--filling contents of the skew shape $A$ vary respectively between those defined by the least and the most dominant LR--fillings of $A$, see~\cite{az,Mn,zaballa}.
-The starting point of our study has been a procedure described in \cite{az} which produces all the LR fillings from the least to the most dominant one.
+The starting point of our study has been a procedure described in \cite{az}, here Algorithm 1, which produces all the LR fillings from the least to the most dominant one.
 Indeed the multiplicity--free phenomenon has been extensively studied before by several authors.
 In~\cite{Stem} the products of Schur functions that are multiplicity--free are completely classified, i.e. products for which every coefficient in the resulting Schur function expansion is either $0$ or $1$.
-This is done both for Schur functions in infinitely many variables and for Schur functions in finitely many variables, the latter being equivalent to a classification of all multiplicity--free tensor products of irreducible representations of ${\rm GL}(n)$ or ${\rm SL}(n)$, or in other words, it is completely determined when the outer products of characters of the symmetric groups have no multiplicity.
+This is done both for Schur functions in infinitely many variables and for Schur functions in finitely many variables.
+The latter being equivalent to a classification of all multiplicity--free tensor products of irreducible representations of ${ GL}_n$ or ${ SL}_n$, or in other words, it is completely determined when the outer products of characters of the symmetric groups have no multiplicity.
 Afterwards, in~\cite{Bes} it is achieved the analogous classification for Schur $P$--functions, which solved a similar problem for (projective) outer products of spin characters of double covers of the symmetric groups, and finally in~\cite{SvW} it is solved the multiplicity--free problem for the expansion of Schur $P$--functions in terms of the Schur basis, which in turn yields criteria for when an irreducible spin character of the twisted symmetric groups in the product of a basic spin character with an irreducible character of the symmetric groups is $0$ or $1$.
-Recently in ~\cite{MnvW} it is studied the problem of the Schur--positivity for ribbon Schur function differences, while the characterization of multiplicity--free skew Schur functions was solved in~\cite{gut,thomas}.
-Furthermore, using a different combinatorial model, namely the hive model, in \cite{DTK} results similar to that ones investigated in~\cite{gut,Stem,thomas} are obtained.
-Finally, we remark that ribbon Schur functions are a very interesting instance; they have plenty of remarkable properties and their understanding often gives the insight for the full general phenomenon, see e.g.~\cite{BvS,BTvS,KWvS,Lam3,LP,vL,MnvW,Rub} and references therein.
+The characterisation of multiplicity--free skew Schur functions was solved in~\cite{gut,thomas}.
+Furthermore, using a different combinatorial model, namely the hive model, in \cite{DTK} results similar to those investigated in~\cite{gut,Stem,thomas} are obtained.